 Disclaimer: the amount of muscle you can gain in a cut is typically significantly less than what you would achieve through a weight gain approach.

 A lot of times, people will claim they want to gain muscle but they don't actually want to gain weight overall.
 So what they really mean is that they want to get shredded by changing their body composition.

-Changing your body composition is any measure that involves decreasing body fat percentage and/or increasing lean mass without major changes in body weight.
+Changing your body composition is any measure that involves losing body fat and/or increasing lean body mass without major changes in body weight.
 However, sometimes body weight will decrease if large amounts of fat are lost.
 The ultimate goal is to gain muscle and lose fat simultaneously.